 I suspect that most of us don’t want to believe that after doing all that we do in our entire lifetime, one day, suddenly, we just die – and that’s the end of everything.

 So, armed with generous doses of imagination, we spin a web, wider than ‘www’, about spirituality… about life after death… about the soul going to heaven (or hell).

-Doing good things because they’re the right thing to do.
+If someone someday can prove that God exists, I’d be fine with that.
+But for now, I’m just me — doing good things because they’re the right thing to do.
 If someone needs a religious security cape, good for them.
 But they have no right to talk down to people who have grown up and put their capes away.